interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 ### Ensure clean workspace test step

-This scenario creates an ISA with a known ID.
-This step ensures that ISA does not exist before the start of the main part of the test.
+This scenario creates an ISA with a known ID.This step ensures that ISA does not exist before the start of the main part of the test.

 #### Successful ISA query check

-While F3411-22a does not explicitly require the implementation of a specific ISA retrieval endpoint, Annex A4 specifies the explicit format for this endpoint.
-If this format is not followed and the error isn't a 404, this check will fail per **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+While F3411-22a does not explicitly require the implementation of a specific ISA retrieval endpoint, Annex A4 specifies the explicit format for this endpoint.If this format is not followed and the error isn't a 404, this check will fail per **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### Removed pre-existing ISA check

-If an ISA with the intended ID is already present in the DSS, it needs to be removed before proceeding with the test.
-If that ISA cannot be deleted, then the **[astm.f3411.v22a.DSS0030,b](../../../../../requirements/astm/f3411/v22a.md)** requirement to implement the ISA deletion endpoint might not be met.
+If an ISA with the intended ID is already present in the DSS, it needs to be removed before proceeding with the test.If that ISA cannot be deleted, then the **[astm.f3411.v22a.DSS0030,b](../../../../../requirements/astm/f3411/v22a.md)** requirement to implement the ISA deletion endpoint might not be met.

 #### Notified subscriber check

-When a pre-existing ISA needs to be deleted to ensure a clean workspace, any subscribers to ISAs in that area must be notified (as specified by the DSS).
-If a notification cannot be delivered, then the **[astm.f3411.v22a.NET0730](../../../../../requirements/astm/f3411/v22a.md)** and **[astm.f3411.v22a.NET0340](../../../../../requirements/astm/f3411/v22a.md)** requirements to implement the POST ISAs endpoint aren't met.
+When a pre-existing ISA needs to be deleted to ensure a clean workspace, any subscribers to ISAs in that area must be notified (as specified by the DSS).If a notification cannot be delivered, then the **[astm.f3411.v22a.NET0730](../../../../../requirements/astm/f3411/v22a.md)** and **[astm.f3411.v22a.NET0340](../../../../../requirements/astm/f3411/v22a.md)** requirements to implement the POST ISAs endpoint aren't met.

 ## Create and check ISA test case